Chris Claremont

-Claremont scripted many classic stories, including "The Dark Phoenix Saga" and "Days of Future Past", on which he collaborated with John Byrne.
-He developed the character of Wolverine into a fan favorite.
-X-Men #1, the 1991 spinoff series premiere that Claremont co-wrote with Jim Lee, remains the best-selling comic book of all time, according to Guinness World Records.
+Claremont wrote the stories "The Dark Phoenix Saga" and "Days of Future Past", on which he collaborated with John Byrne.
+He developed the character of Wolverine.
+X-Men #1, the 1991 spinoff series premiere that Claremont co-wrote with Jim Lee, is the bestselling comic book of all time, according to Guinness World Records.
 In 2015, Claremont and his X-Men collaborator John Byrne were entered into the Will Eisner Award Hall of Fame.

 Early life

 Claremont was born in London, England.
 His father was an internist and his mother was a pilot and caterer.
 Claremont is Jewish on his mother's side, and lived in a kibbutz in Israel during his youth.
-His family moved to the United States when he was three, and he was raised primarily on Long Island.
+His family moved to the United States when he was three years old, and he was raised primarily on Long Island.
 Alienated by the sports-oriented suburbs, his grandmother purchased for him a subscription to Eagle when he was a child, and he grew up reading Dan Dare, finding them more exciting than the Batman and Superman comics of the 1950s and early 1960s.
 He read works by science fiction writers such as Robert Heinlein, as well as writers of other genres such as Rudyard Kipling and C. S. Forester.